Parenting advice I shared on the NBC DATELINE special “The Perils of Parenting” and wow was it ever an eyeopener!

 Here are things you can do to make sure a plugged-in lifestyle doesn’t disengage you from your family.

-Check your online records to get a reality check
+1. Check your digital records to get a reality check

 While you may have important business obligations, make sure you’re not plugged in too much to risk crucial family interactions.

 There is no rewind or retrieval button when it comes to parenting.

 Do an honest assessment on your typical daily online habits.

 Start by identifying specific daily times you designate for family interactions (such as your dinner hour or when your child is open to chat).

 Next, check your cell phone, text, and tweet logs during those times, and add up the minutes.

 How are you doing?
 The key, of course, is to find the balance that works for your family, and then stick to it.

 Have a courageous conversation as a family.
 Ask everyone flat out: “Am I too plugged in?”
 (And be prepared for their honest answer).